RamonAsuncion/wordfx/README.md

 Alvin Huynh is currently a Junior majoring in Computer Engineering\
 at Bucknell University.
 Alvin is getting a minor in Management.

-Ramon Assuncion is Freshman that is currently undeclared at Bucknel University.
+Ramon Asuncion is currently a Freshman that is undeclared at Bucknel University.

 Olivia Peters...